 3. Open Discussions (45 min)

 The onsite moderator is a veteran of 8 IGFs (2009, 2011-2017), and has organized several workshops in the past.
 The moderator's role will be to ensure:

 a.
 No speaker speaks for more than 5 minutes continuously and over 10 min in the whole session

 b.
 Remote participants get priority over onsite participants

 c.
-Gender and Geographical diversity will be kept in mind while allocating speaking time
+Gender and Geographical diversity will be kept in mind while allocating speakers

 d.
 The time for participant discussions will not be cut (even if some speakers' time has to be cut)

-All speakers are part of multiple communities involved with the Free and Open Source community as well as the Internet Governance communities (ICANN, IGF and Internet Society).
+All speakers are part of multiple communities involved with Internet Governance, including ICANN, IGF and Internet Society.
 Other community members in different parts of the world, from Latin America and the Caribbean, Asia-Pacific, Africa, Europe and North America will be informed through email, and where possible, remote hubs will be set up (for instance, at ISOC Chapters).

 On the whole, remote and online participation will be taken up as an essential aspect of the workshop.